 Throughout our childhood, my mother would occasionally reference the miraculous story of the “Fresh Crab and French Bread” (Ensign, June 1985) and it’s beautiful lessons of how close our loved ones remain to us once they pass on, the tender mercies God grants to us, and the reality of the plan of salvation.
 Little did we know how Mom would be blessed by these very same principles later in her time of great need.Mom and Dad were happily enjoying retired life, living near their 5 children and 18 grandchildren, when suddenly and without warning, Dad passed away on May 29, 2017, just a few short weeks before he and Mom would have celebrated their 50th wedding anniversary.
 No words can describe the terrible shock and pain that Dad’s death caused us all.
 The kindest, most humble and compassionate of men with a perpetual twinkle in his eye, he devoted his life to his wife and children, never meeting anyone he didn’t like, always setting a quiet example of Christlike love by lifting the burdens of others with his cheery smile and jolly laugh.
 Day after day, we mourned with loved ones the loss of this great man, and tried to understand why this tragedy had befallen our family.
 There were times we felt wrapped in the Savior’s arms… we received blessings, felt the faith of countless prayers being uttered on our behalf, and read scriptures… “Peace I leave with you, my peace I give unto you” (John 14:27).
 But it seemed as though nothing could truly lessen mom’s broken heart; she missed her best friend and felt, like Elder Wirthlin described, as if “the universe itself seem(ed) shattered and the shards of our world [lay] littered about us in pieces” (Gen Conf, Oct 2006).

 The morning of their 50th anniversary, Mom sadly told my sister, “I just wish I could hear Stephen’s voice today, just one more time.”
 Not one hour later, I received a text from a friend that read: “Melanie – I’m pretty sure I’m listening to your dad’s voice on the radio right now!”
-We found the online link and sure enough, that very morning, a local radio station airing old Car Talk Show episodes, to our amazement, played one that featured our Dad!
+We found the online link and sure enough, that very morning, a radio station airing old Car Talk Show episodes, to our amazement, played one that featured our Dad!
 None of us were aware that he had even called the station over 20 years ago to chat about his car.
+What was amazing about the car show is that it was a NATIONAL radio show... a friend in Colorado heard it too!
 Thanks to my friend Dallin, who was listening early that morning as he drove home from cleaning the church building, we were able to hear Dad’s voice that day.

 I know there is power on the other side.
 I testify that the plan of salvation is real.
 I believe that Dad was allowed to interact with us; what a privilege and blessing to know that God is in the details!
 It was important to Dad that Mom be taken care of, and I am so grateful that a loving Heavenly Father allowed them to hold hands thru the veil that day, and hopefully will again many more days to come as she continues to attend the temple and feel his presence there.
 For, as we engage in serving our loved ones who have joined the heavenly throng, miracles will happen.
 Because of the Savior’s life and eternal sacrifice, we will be reunited with those we cherish.
 “Trust in God.
 Hold on in His love.
 Know that one day the dawn will break brightly and all shadows of mortality will flee.
 Though we may feel we are ‘like a broken vessel,’ as the Psalmist says, we must remember, that vessel is in the hands of the divine potter.”
 (Gen Conf, Oct 2013, Holland).
 I know we will shed tears of unrestrained joy when we embrace our loved ones again, and I look forward to thanking my Heavenly Father for the gift of having my hero Dad in my life, and for this miracle that gave Mom hope to carry on just when she needed it most.